crystalglewis/crystalglewis/README.md

 📥 [Download Excel File](/Pharmacy_Spend_Analysis/Pharmacy_Spend_Analysis_(1).xlsx)

-- Full Version with Power Query
+- This version reflects the final cleaned dataset.
+Data preparation and transformation were performed in Excel using Power Query prior to upload.

 Dataset: Synthetic pharmacy claims dataset generated for portfolio analytics practice using AI-assisted data creation.
 No real patient or proprietary data was used.